Determine the amplitude, period, and phase shift of each function... | Channels for Pearson+

 Phase Shift

-Phase shift indicates how much the graph of a function is horizontally shifted from its standard position.
-In the function y = sin(x - π/2), the phase shift is π/2 units to the right, as indicated by the subtraction of π/2 from x.
-This shift affects the starting point of the sine wave.
+Phase shift refers to the horizontal displacement of a trigonometric function from its standard position.
+It is determined by the value added or subtracted from the x variable inside the function.
+In y = cos(x + π/2), the phase shift is -π/2, indicating that the graph is shifted π/2 units to the left along the x-axis.

 Recommended video: